ArunShresthaa/Create-File-and-Folder/README.md

 ### Creating Files

 - Type a name with an extension (e.g., `app.js`, `styles.css`) to create a file
+- Use prefix `file:` for files without extensions (e.g., `file:makefile`, `file:dockerfile`)
+- Special files like `.gitignore`, `.env` are automatically recognized as files
 - If created, the file will automatically open in the editor

 ### Creating Folders

 - Type a name without an extension (e.g., `components`, `utils`) to create a folder
+- Use prefix `folder:` if you want to force folder creation for names that might be detected as files
 - The folder will be revealed in the Explorer after creation

 ### Navigating Paths